Subiaco East Redevelopment Project

 Multi-use recreation facility

 One of the agreed principles in the MOU between the City of Subiaco and the State Government is to investigate the possibility of a co-shared multi-use recreation facility during the master planning phase.
 The investigation will consider funding, ownership and management of a suitable site.
-Before making a decision, the city will consider the best outcomes for the community – in consultation with the community.
+A site has been identified on the masterplan.
+Before making a decision, the City will consider the best outcomes for the community – in consultation with the community.